 The Sky Pilot Fellowship was an evangelical Christian organisation set up by Gwen and Keith Langford-Smith, who fostered Aboriginal children on their Kellyville farm property, which became Marella Mission Farm.
-Sky Pilot Fellowship was incorporated as a not-for-profit organisation on 23 May 1949.
-The Sky Pilot Fellowship conducted Christian radio broadcasts and raised money for…
+Keith Langford-Smith was a pilot and Anglican missionary who had lived in the Northern Territory, and had run Roper Mission for the Church Missionary Society…

 Tress-Manning Home, at Carlingford, was established in 1920 by the Church of England Homes Committee.
 It was boys’ home, and closed around 1970.
 Tress-Manning was named after the Reverend TB Tress and the Reverend Dr Manning, who set up Church of England Children’s Homes in the Anglican Diocese of Sydney in the 1880s, beginning with…